 A 29-year-old young woman presented to the surgical out patient's department complaining of a painless lump in the left upper abdomen since 10 months.
 She also stated that the lump was gradually increasing in size.
 There was no history of trauma, anorexia, weight loss or paresthesia.
 There was no family history of the similar complaint.
 On physical examination, the lump measured 6 cm transversely and was firm, non tender, and sharply demarcated.
-It was not fixed to the skin of the anterior abdominal wall, it became less apparent and associated with restriction of movement.
+It was not fixed to the skin of the anterior abdominal wall.
+On contracting the muscles of the anterior abdominal wall, it became less apparent and associated with restriction of movement.